Arts Education Mini-Grant

 - The Funding Description should be clear and concise.

-- The Required Documents are attached to the Application and Organization profile (if applicable).
+- The Required Documents (see below) are attached to the Application and Organization profile (if applicable).
+These documents are a primary means of demonstrating the quality of the arts integration project.

 The TN Arts Commission reserves the right to deny or withhold, in whole or in part, public funds for projects, programs, or other activities deemed inappropriate by the Commission.

-- Register to use the new Tennessee Arts Commission Online Grants System.
+- Register to use the Tennessee Arts Commission Online Grants System.

-- Log in to the new TN Arts Online Grants System.
+- Log in to the TN Arts Online Grants System.

 - Use the “Organizations” link to the left in your Online Grants System portal to ensure that the record is complete and accurate.
 This information is as important as the application itself, and incomplete or erroneous data will impact your chances for funding.
 To open the record for completing/editing, click the “Edit” button at the top of the Organizations screen.